Developer-Handshake/Developer-Handshake.github.io/blog/source/_posts/web-development.md

 ### Modern System Architecture
 At present there are two main trends in web application architecture (and system architecture in general): service-driven architecture and event-driven architecture.
+But before we dive deep into those two paradigms; I believe an introduction to System Design, first, is more appropriate.